How can I find out if ADSL is available in my area?

 I am interested in upgrading my Internet service.
 Can NSW.net help me?

 Yes.
-NSW.net can provide you with pricing for a wide range of subsidised Internet services through our four partner ISP’s (Verizon Business, Soul Australia, PACNET and AAPT).
+NSW.net can provide you with pricing for a wide range of subsidised Internet services through our partner ISP’s (AAPT and Optus).
 As all site requirements are unique, prices are on application so please contact NSW.net for an obligation free quote.

 What is the difference between the NSW.net State-wide licensed databases and the State Library of New South Wales eResource collections?